 Lawrence is also a majority partner in the ownership of most of Mare Island to the south of the Napa Valley.
 See our review on this website of Heitz Cellar for additional details including Gaylon’s ‘proprietor profile’.

-Unfortunately merely several weeks after the ownership change, the Glass Fire burned through their property destroying the winery and several other buildings but leaving the vineyard intact.
+Unfortunately, merely several weeks after the ownership change, the Glass Fire burned through their property destroying the winery and several other buildings but leaving the vineyard intact.
 As a result, a number of older vintages, primarily from the 1970s and 1980s were destroyed.
-Hopefully the winery will be rebuilt in the future.
+Plans eventually call for a new winery to be built on site.

 Historical Notes

-Burgess is perched on on the western side of Howell Mountain (but not in the appellation) on land that was originally purchased & planted with grapes in the 1870’s by George Fountain.
-The winery is at an elevation of nearly 1,000 feet.
-An original stone cellar foundation dates from 1884 when the property was first homesteaded and a winery built by Swiss immigrant Fulgencio Rossini originally from the village of Monte Carasso, Canton Ticino in Switzerland (close to where another Napa Valley winemaking family is originally from, the Pestonis).
-The Rossini’s sold the property to Giovanni (John) and Elva Poncetta (also from a similar part of Switzerland). who in turn built a gravity flow winery here in the 1890s (still standing).
+The original Burgess winery was perched on the western side of Howell Mountain (but not in the appellation) on land that was originally purchased & planted with grapes in the 1870s by George Fountain.
+The property is at an elevation of nearly 1,000 feet.
+An original stone cellar foundation dates from 1884 when the property was first homesteaded and a winery built by Swiss immigrant Fulgencio Rossini originally from the village of Monte Carasso, Canton Ticino in Switzerland (close to where another Napa Valley winemaking family is originally from, the Pestoni’s).
+The Rossini’s sold the property to Giovanni (John) and Elva Poncetta (also from a similar part of Switzerland) who in turn built a gravity flow winery here in the 1890s.

 After the Poncetta ownership, the property changed ownership several times including being used by winemaker Peter Stark; from 1942 to 1971 it was home to Souverain Cellars owned by winemaker Leland Stewart (his mother’s side of the family, Leland Stanford was the founder of Stanford University).
 Incidentally, the name Souverain was from a list of names sent to Lee by his printer – and in French means sovereign.
 The winery was started as a hobby and Lee knew very little about winemaking before founding Souverain Cellars.
 His primary job was as an executive with Armour & Company – a meat processing company that was in business from 1867 through 1983.